aominhlong/Rancid-Tomatillos/README.md

 To go to the homepage, users can click on the `HOME` button located at the top-right of the screen in the navigation bar.

 **_Play the Movie Trailer_**
-To play a movie trailer, the user can click on a movie poster on the homepage and then click the play icon on the video.
+To play a movie trailer, the user can click on a movie poster on the homepage and then click the play icon located on the bottom left of the back-drop image to play the movie trailer.

 #### Demo of Features
 1. **Homepage**